Scarpa 4-Quattro Pro

 Cool Features

 The Primaloft insulated liner might appeal to the creature-comfort focused, but most of our testers were eyeing the rockered and Michelin rubber soled GripWalk plates that come on the boot and the Dynafit tech fittings for use with lightweight low tech bindings.
 The Grilamid plastic lower shell is moldable via simply wearing the boot after Infrared heating, though few testers mentioned a need to change the boot's shape beyond basic liner molding.
-They liked the ease of buckling and most liked the buckle catches—and all adored the pale blue hue with white and orange highlights.
+They liked the ease of closure and most testers liked the unique buckle bales and catches—and this year it's white and black with some blue pops, tres trail chic.

 Grilamid/polyurethane/n.a.